 It is very important to us that you are linked with a young person that shares your interests and you are happy to spend time with, and we do everything we can to help you feel confident and comfortable in your volunteering role.
 To help achieve this we provide:

 - Induction training and ongoing training/development opportunities

 - Ongoing support and advice from our Volunteer Co-ordinators

 - Regular Volunteer Social Events

 To find out more about what it means to be a befriender read about the experience of our volunteer Chloe

 Interested in volunteering?

 If you want to do something amazing for a disabled young person and their family then please fill in our online application form.
 We’re always looking for volunteers and we’d love you to get involved!
 As part of our recruitment process you will also need to complete a DBS check, provide two references, come in for an informal interview, and attend a 3 hour training session which will provide you with the skills and knowledge required to be a befriender.

-Please email us at email@example.com if you would like to be sent an application pack, or if would like an informal chat about the role then please feel free to call us on 0117 9415868.
+You can download our application pack below or email us at firstname.lastname@example.org if you would like it to be sent to you and to obtain our next training dates.
+If would like an informal chat about the role then please feel free to call us on 0117 9415868.